 If you're someone who wants flexible work that doesn't necessarily have to take place at your home, you may be interested in all these new services I'm coming across that hire people to run various types of errands for others.

 And yes, that is the big downside to these types of opportunities.
 With pretty much ALL of them, availability is limited to specific cities, and for the most part it's big cities.
 I've made an effort to include what cities each service is available in where that info was available.

-#1 – Uber
+4 – Uber

 Uber has been doing some heavy advertising over the past year, trying to get people to sign up as independent contractors for their ride-sharing service.
 You can work for them and earn extra money acting as kind of a “personal taxi” for people who need rides.

 Unlike many of the other services I've listed, Uber is open to more people geographically, including in other countries besides just the US.
 You can go here for a full list of cities where Uber hires drivers.

 You just install the app and then pick orders to deliver in your area, on your own time.
 And better yet, you can do this using a bike, car, or scooter so you have more options than you do with Uber's ride-share service.
 You can also drive an older model car, something that isn't allowed with regular Uber.

-#4 – Task Rabbit – Read Review
+7 – Task Rabbit